-The Alberti Program-Architecture for Young People is a problem-solving studio workshop about architecture, community, and the environment for fourth- through ninth-grade students from St. Louis schools.
+The Alberti Program, now in partnership with PGAV Destinations, is a problem-solving studio workshop about architecture, community, and the environment for students ages 8-16 from St. Louis schools.

 Questions about sustainable design are an underlying theme throughout the workshop.
 Students get hands-on experience tackling 2- and 3-dimensional problems in architectural design, with an eye toward the greater environment.
 They also are introduced to the field of architecture through lectures, discussions, and reviews about design projects, and use libraries and computer labs on campus.

-Gay Lorberbaum, senior lecturer in architecture, leads the curriculum, and Washington University in St. Louis graduate and undergraduate students in architecture serve as teaching assistants.
+Gay Lorberbaum, senior lecturer in architecture, leads the curriculum, and Washington University graduate and undergraduate students in architecture serve as teaching assistants.

 Although the program is free, selection is limited to students chosen by their principals and teachers.

 The Alberti Program is supported through funding from PGAV Destinations; The Divided City: A Mellon-Funded Urban Humanities Initiative; AIA St. Louis; the Linus Foundation: St. Louis Chapter; and generous individual donors.

 Alberti Program honored by the AIA Diversity Recognition Program>>